 Step 5: Move to the next step of promoting it.
 How and where will that happen?
 This leads to the next area of social media marketing.

-✨You can see how I use Trello to organize my blog editorial calendar in this FREE course. ✨
+✨You can see how I use Trello to organize my blog editorial calendar in this blog post ✨ And grab a simplified template from the FREE Trello 101 course. 👇

 Social Media Marketing